Ed. Note.: This post, by Vishal Rakhecha, is a part of the NALSAR Tech Law Forum Editorial Test 2016.

 The National Highway Traffic Safety Administration in the USA has segmented the autonomous cars in 5 levels.
 For the purpose of this article we need to understand what levels 3 and 4 are.
 In level 3 the car has a high level of automation and does not require the driver to constantly monitor the roadway during the trip with brief periods where the driver control is necessary.
 The cars in level 4 are completely autonomous and are capable of performing all safety-critical functions.
 The user is only required to put in the destination and navigation details.

 There have to be certain specifications and features based on best practices of the industry which each car must have to get clearance from the government authorities.
-Each car must have, other than the very basic features required for it to be autonomous, a steering wheel, pedals and an overriding mechanism to give control to the human operator at any time.
-The tests would include capacity to sense obstructions in front of it, to interpret and adhere to traffic signs and understand signals given by the other drivers on the road mechanical or by hand, ability to follow instructions as provided by its operator, come to sudden stops and increase speed, change lanes, ability to identify smaller objects like children, cycles, pedestrians, etc.
+Each car must have, other than the very basic features required for it to be autonomous, a steering wheel, pedals, and an overriding mechanism to give control to the human operator at any time.
+The tests would include the capacity to sense obstructions in front of it, to interpret and adhere to traffic signs and understand signals given by the other drivers on the road mechanical or by hand, ability to follow instructions as provided by its operator, come to sudden stops and increase speed, change lanes, ability to identify smaller objects like children, cycles, pedestrians, etc. A Japanese Auto Repair specialist is well-equipped to address these requirements and will make sure that your car passes the necessary inspections and tests.

 As mentioned earlier both CMVR and MVA have provisions to deal with vehicles requiring constant human supervision.
 In these laws the probable consequential placement of liability in cases of mishaps is related to only these types of vehicles.
 Therefore to give these cars a legal backing to actually be able to operate autonomously on the street it is important to include them in the ambit of the definition of the word ‘driver’.
 A possible version of this could be- ‘a machine capable of manoeuvring itself and that which has passed a driving test.’